20 Tavistock Square

-Linda O'Neill, Education Lead, Centre for Excellence for children's Care and Protection, (CELCIS)
+Linda O'Neill, Education Lead, Centre for Excellence for Children's Care and Protection, (CELCIS)

 Sam Turner, Voice and Influencing Manager, Become

-Our panellists will be examining the evidence on affordable widening participation schemes that universities and colleges can implement on a budget.
+Our panelists will be examining the evidence on affordable widening participation schemes that universities and colleges can implement on a budget.
 The panel is made up of university departments, research bodies and external providers to give a well-rounded view on the most effective schemes to increase participation rates.
-Luke Chapman, Head of Widening Participation, Kings College London Susannah Hume, Director, TASO Richard Evans, Founder, The Profs
+Dan Hurley, Policy Manager, Universities UK (chair)

 Stephen Isherwood, Chief Executive, Institute of Student Employers